What will happen to Queen’s corgis now?

 Despite her wishes that no new dogs be added to her home from 2012 onward, Her Majesty left behind three dogs when she passed away.
 What will happen to these dogs now?

+Prince Andrew and Sarah Ferguson will take in the two corgis, but it is not known what will happen to the dorgi.

-While it is not totally known to the public where the dogs will be rehomed, royal correspondent Victoria Arbiter told The Independent that no stone is left unturned with the Queen – and that there is no doubt a plan for their lives after Her Majesty’s death.
+Royal correspondent Victoria Arbiter previously told The Independent that no stone is left unturned with the Queen – and that there is no doubt a plan for their lives after Her Majesty’s death.

 “We can only speculate on plans for the corgis – nothing is left to chance with the royal family,” she said.